HCL-TECH-SOFTWARE/digital-experience/docs/extend_dx/integration/people_service/integration/customization/index.md

 People Service provides theme customization options to enhance the visual appearance of the service.
 You can apply theme changes to the service to match your organization's branding and style guidelines.
 With this customization option, you can create a consistent look and feel across your Digital Experience (DX) platform, ensuring a seamless user experience.

-!!!warning
-    Not sure what customization pertaining to Themes are possible and do we need to provide more information of how one can do it?

 ## Language